anand-utpal/anand-utpal/README.md

 <p >Let's do some Research.... </p>

-I'm a research student and in my 2nd year of Integrated BS-MS (Basic Sciences) dual degree course at [IISER PUNE](https://www.iiserpune.ac.in/).
+I'm a research student and in my 3rd year of Integrated BS-MS (Basic Sciences) dual degree course at [IISER PUNE](https://www.iiserpune.ac.in/).
-I haven't yet decided my major subject but I have interest in Physics and Biology.
-I do programming/coding for integrating scientific studies to it with my own flexibility.<br>
+I am doing a major in physics and working in NLP(Natural Language Processing) and Deep Learning.<br>